natanopp/DS.BUS/README.md

 # Data science for business
-### The place where business students can learn data science from scratch
+### The place where business students learn data science from scratch

 This reposity was initially built for BUS62-204 Big Data Analytics in Business course at Walailuk University.